Ninputer/VBF/README.md

 * For additional sample, please refer to NotBasic project: https://github.com/Ninputer/notbasic

+#### License

+All components and samples of this software are released under Apache License 2.0 You can find a copy of license under the root directory

 #### Other information
 * Chinese blog: http://ninputer.cnblogs.com/
 * Chinese Weibo: http://weibo.com/ninputer